-However, do not use a rear-facing seat if your child outweighs the maximum weight designated by the manufacturer.
+Do not use a rear-facing seat if your child outweighs the maximum weight designated by the manufacturer.

-Why is facing backwards so important?
+Why is facing backward so important?

 My infant’s feet touch the car’s seatback.
 Is this safe?

 Researchers have found zero evidence that longer legs are at a higher risk of being hurt in a crash.
-This is because children will typically fold their legs into a comfortable position while travelling in a car seat.
+This is because children will typically fold their legs into a comfortable position while traveling in a car seat.